Sharif2499/GTL-MLE-Assignment-Submission/README.md

-Python environment set up with the necessary libraries: pip install tensorflow transformers scikit-learn fastapi uvicorn
+Python environment set up with the necessary libraries:

-To Run:
+pip install tensorflow transformers scikit-learn fastapi uvicorn

-Following sequence to be maintained:
+To run the code Following sequence to be maintained:
 1. data_preprocessing.py for the preprocessing dataset before training.
 2. model_training.py to building the model to build, compile, train and save the model.
 3. model_evaluation.py to evaluate different performance metrices on test set.